From All of Us to All of You: Finland

-A special "surprise" clip (from a recent or upcoming Disney feature premiere) is dubbed in Finnish but everything else is in English, with Finnish subtitles.
+A special "surprise" clip (from a recent or upcoming Disney feature premiere) is dubbed in Finnish but everything else is in English with Finnish subtitles.

+The show's name is inconsistent, as it is occasionally referred to as From All of Us to All of You, but is mostly referred to as Samu Sirkan Joulutervehdys.

 Norway

-In Norway, the show is called Donald Duck og vennene hans ("Donald Duck and his friends") on NRK and Disneys julekavalkade (Disney's Christmas Cavalcade) on TV Norge in 2003, and it is shown every Christmas Eve afternoon on NRK1.
+In Norway, the show is called Donald Duck og vennene hans (Donald Duck and his friends) on NRK and Disneys julekavalkade (Disney's Christmas Cavalcade) on TV Norge (the latter began airing in 2003), and is shown every Christmas Eve afternoon on NRK1.
 Most of the shorts are shown in their original English-speaking versions, with Norwegian subtitles.

-The following shorts are usually shown, in integral or edited format:
+The following shorts are usually shown (in particular in NRK's version), in integral or edited format: